nodeGame/nodegame/README.md

 All source codes of all repositories of nodeGame and related projects are available at the web page: https://github.com/nodeGame

+**IMPORTANT:** At the moment the master branch of the github repository has been refactored, and the current documentation is slightly outdated, and refers to the version available from `npm`.

 ### Building from sources

 Before going any further make sure you've installed [git](http://git-scm.com) and [node.js](http://nodejs.org) on your machine.
 Then open your Command Line and follow the instructions below.